$q-$Wiener ($\alpha,q)-$ Ornstein-Uhlenbeck processes. A generalization of known processes: Introduction

 \section{Introduction}

-As announced in abstract, we are going to define two time-continuous families of Markov processes.
-One of them will resemble Wiener process and the other Ornstein-Uhlenbeck (OU) process.
-They will be indexed (apart from time parameter) by additional parameter $q\in(-1,1].$ In the case $q=1$ those processes are classical Wiener and OU process.
-Of course for OU process there will be additional parameter $\alpha>0$ responsible for covariance function of the process.
-For $q\in(-1,1)$ both processes will assume values in a compact space : $\left( q,\alpha\right) -$OU process on $[-2/\sqrt{1-q},2/\sqrt {1-q}]$ , while for $q-$Wiener process $\left( X_{t}\right) _{t\geq0}$ we will have: $X_{t}\in\lbrack-2\sqrt{t}/\sqrt{1-q},2\sqrt{t}/\sqrt{1-q}]$.
+As announced in the abstract, we are going to define two time-continuous families of Markov processes.
+One of them will resemble Wiener process and the other Ornstein--Uhlenbeck (OU) process.
+They will be indexed (apart from time parameter) by additional parameter $q\in(-1,1].$ In the case $q\allowbreak =\allowbreak1$ these processes are classical Wiener and OU process.
+Of course for OU process there will be additional parameter $\alpha\allowbreak >\allowbreak0$ responsible for covariance function of the process.
+For $q\in(-1,1)$ both processes will assume values in a compact space : $(\alpha,q)-$OU process on $[-\frac{2}{\sqrt{1-q}},\frac{2}{\sqrt{1-q}}]$ , while for $q-$Wiener process $\left( X_{t}\right) _{t\geq0}$ we will have: $X_{t}\in\lbrack-2\sqrt{\frac{t}{1-q}},2\sqrt{\frac{t}{1-q}}]$.
 One dimensional probabilities and transitional probabilities of these processes will be given explicitly.
 Moreover two families of polynomials, orthogonal with respect to these measures, will also be presented.
 Some properties of conditional expectations given the past and also past and the future will be exposed.
 Martingale properties, as well as some properties of sample path of these processes will be described.
 Thus quite detailed knowledge concerning these processes will be presented.

-The processes that we will introduce appeared already in $1997$ in an excellent paper \cite{Bo} as an offspring and particular case of some non-commutative probability model.
+The processes that we are going to reintroduce have appeared already in $1997$ in an excellent paper \cite{Bo} as an offspring and a particular case of some non-commutative probability model.
 Some of the properties of these processes particularly those associated with martingale behavior of some functions of these processes were also discussed in this paper.
 Since $1997$ there appeared couple of papers on the properties of $q-$Gaussian distributions.
 See e.g. \cite{BryBo}, \cite{Bry3}, \cite{Ansh}.